 Roy R. "Robin" Lewis III, & K. Alwine

 Photos by Captain Erika Ritter & Ocklawahaman Paul Nosca

 Last Revised: 30 January 2016

 Click-on individual photos to enlarge them!

 Many natural springs contribute to the flow of the Ocklawaha River between Rodman (Kirkpatrick) Dam & Eureka Dam.
 Construction began on both dams in the 1960's for the sole purpose of creating a navigation pool deep enough to allow barge traffic as part of the defunct (since 1991) Cross Florida Barge Canal project--the crucial needs for springs & long, swift-flowing streams of St. Johns River basin natives like manatees, striped bass & sturgeon were not deemed important enough back then to halt the work.
 The springs that feed the original serpentine Ocklawaha channel in those backwater-impacted 21 river miles are mostly of the artesian (karst) type but there are also some "surficial" (water-table) examples present.
-This freely-available report sincerely attempts to consolidate previously published information about the geographical locations of this river segment's springs (representing the excellent research of other dedicated individuals & groups, both public & private) along with our own independent field work conducted primarily during the 2011-2012 draw-down of Rodman Pool (also known as Rodman Reservoir or Lake Ocklawaha) to expand the general public's knowledge about these "Real Florida" clear-water "gems" of the Ocklawaha River.
+This freely-available report sincerely attempts to consolidate previously published information about the geographical locations of this river segment's springs (representing the excellent research of other dedicated individuals & groups, both public & private) along with our own independent field work conducted primarily during the 2011-2012 & 2015-2016 draw-downs of Rodman Pool (also known as Rodman Reservoir or Lake Ocklawaha) to expand the general public's knowledge about these "Real Florida" clear-water "gems" of the Ocklawaha River.

 FIVE SPECIAL NOTES

 (1) All river mile numbers & latitude/longitude coordinates (displayed as degrees DD.dddd) are approximate.